aporb/ipn-startup-resources/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/aporb/ipn-startup-resources)](https://github.com/aporb/ipn-startup-resources/commits/main)
 [![GitHub stars](https://img.shields.io/github/stars/aporb/ipn-startup-resources?style=social)](https://github.com/aporb/ipn-startup-resources/stargazers)

-This repo is for anyone in the IPN network — or beyond — trying to build something real.
+This repo is for anyone in the IPN network — and the global Ismaili community — trying to build something meaningful.

-Whether you're just getting started or already deep in the game, my goal with this is simple: give you working, remixable tools you can deploy today. *Automations.
-Prompts.
-Agents.
-Frameworks.
-Systems.* Things I wish I had when I started my journey.
+Whether you're just getting started or already deep in the game, our goal is simple: share knowledge and tools that help each other succeed.
+In the spirit of our 1,400-year tradition of seeking knowledge for the betterment of ourselves and our communities, we're building a collection of practical resources that anyone can use and improve upon.

-I'm sharing what I use, what works, and how it all connects.
+We believe in pluralism — embracing different approaches while finding common ground.
+We believe in self-reliance through shared knowledge.
+Most importantly, we believe in lifting each other up.

 ## 📋 Table of Contents